BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Assets.md

     linkStyle 2 stroke:green,stroke-width:2.0px
     linkStyle 3 stroke:#55f,stroke-width:2.0px
 ```
-Note that all three Gordian Envelopes have the exact same encrypted data, whose hash matches the wrapped information that Sam is storing, but that they each contain a different SSKRshare, as shown by that hash.
+Note that all three Gordian Envelopes have the exact same encrypted data, whose hash matches the wrapped information that Sam is storing, but that they each contains a different SSKRshare, as shown by the varying hashes.

 Sam stores one copy of his share at home, one at his bank, and one at work.
-If he ever loses the seed, he can restore it by bringing any two of these shares together.
+If he ever loses this seed, he can restore it by bringing any two of these envelope shares together.

 _See [02-SSKR-Example](https://github.com/BlockchainCommons/envelope-cli-swift/blob/master/Docs/3-SSKR-EXAMPLE.md) in the Envelope-CLI docs for an example of how to produce SSKR shared Envelopes with the CLI._